andrewcooke/pytyp/pytyp.rst

 .. [#] This particular example is not a valid ``pytyp`` specification.
-For practical reasons (the need to introduce a new metaclass, and the difficulty in modfying existing ABCs) the final library uses ``Seq(Opt(int))``.
+For practical reasons (the need to introduce a new metaclass, and the difficulty in modifying existing ABCs) the final library uses ``Seq(Opt(int))``.

-A concete implementation of all this (and more!) is described in `The Pytyp Library`_ (and `Appendix: Further Details`_).
+A concrete implementation of all this (and more!) is described in `The Pytyp Library`_ (and `Appendix: Further Details`_).

 Finally, in `Conclusions`_, I review the most import lessons from this work.